Mubaraq-Ay/Ramadan/README.md

 # Ramadan Toolkit

-A minimalist, offline-friendly Ramadan companion built with Next.js 16, TypeScript, Tailwind CSS, and Framer Motion.
+A minimalist, distraction-free Ramadan companion for daily remembrance, duas, and spiritual consistency.

 ## Features